 One such plea to save a litter of Golden Retriever puppies began circulating on the Internet in the autumn of 2002.
 Most of the time it was focused upon the Ottawa Humane Society in Ontario, Canada, but some iterations of the entreaty pointed potential adopters to a phone number in Hollywood, California, thereby implying the puppies were on the west coast.

 There was no at-risk litter of Golden Retriever puppies being held by the Ottawa Humane Society; no clutch of heart-tuggingly cute little tykes moments from the death chamber.
-"We don't know who the person is who wrote the e-mail," Humane society spokeswoman Kathryn Blair said.
-"It is an e-mail that got out of control.
-We are trying to explain that it is not true."
+"We don't know who the person is who wrote the

 The Ottawa Humane Society has a history of bending over backwards to ensure young animals placed in its care reach adoptable age not just healthy in body, but in spirit too.
 Had a litter of Golden Retriever puppies been brought to it, every effort would have been made to find good homes for the dogs, and if the pups were too young to go to permanent homes, the litter would likely have been placed in the care of an experienced foster parent to be raised under Society supervision in a typical family setting far removed from the cage-and-runway shelter environment.
 I know because I fostered innumerable litters of abandoned kittens for that group, raising them in my home until they reached an age where they could be returned to the shelter to be offered up for adoption.
 Thanks to that foster program, thousands of kittens and puppies in the National Capital Region are cared for through those important formative weeks in typical pet owner homes rather than in cages, thereby greatly increasing their chances of evolving into happy, affectionate pets and thus successful, life-long adoptions.
 Similarly, convalescent animals of all ages are cared for in Humane Society foster homes rather than endure weeks of recuperation in cages meant to serve as short-term housing for animals awaiting adoption or reunion with misplaced owners.